 -

 Ignores the Time value of money.
 A dollar received in year 4 is treated the same as a dollar received in year 1.
-This is mathematically wrong and can give the wrong ranking when time-value is material.
+This is mathematically wrong and gives the wrong ranking when time-value is material.

 -

 Ignores cash flows beyond payback.
 A project that pays back in 3 years and then generates nothing is treated identically to one that pays back in 3 years and then generates $20,000/year for the next 10.
-Obviously the second is far better.
+The second is obviously far better.

 -